 Throwing things Away

 Class notes, irrelevant books, unnecessary paperwork, and clothes that I’ve been holding on to that are clearly damaged.
 These things were just taking up space for no reason.
 For clothes I’ve used the ‘if I haven’t used it in a year, toss it’ rule.
 I’ve also eliminated excess paper by getting electronic statements, automating payments and monitoring them regularly.
-If papers hold important information like addresses or account information, I make sure they’re shredded or disposed in a matter where personal security isn’t breached.
+If papers hold important information like addresses or account information, I make sure they’re shredded or disposed of in a matter where personal security isn’t breached.

 Selling and Donating

 For items that were pretty much new, I began to resell online.
 The process sometimes took entirely too long so giving away was the next best thing.
 I donated tons of dresses to prom projects and gave clothes to teenagers I was connected to.
 There were also options to donate to churches, homeless shelters, community centers and services like the Salvation Army.